benjaminion/upgrading-ethereum-book/src/book.md

 It's always worth reading anything that Lamport has had a hand in, and the original paper by Lamport, Shostak, and Pease on [The Byzantine Generals Problem](https://lamport.azurewebsites.net/pubs/byz.pdf) contains many insights.
 While the algorithm they propose is hopelessly inefficient in modern terms, the paper is a good introduction to reasoning about consensus protocols in general.
 The same is true of Castro and Liskov's seminal paper [Practical Byzantine Fault Tolerance](https://www.scs.stanford.edu/nyu/03sp/sched/bfs.pdf) which significantly influences the design of our Casper FFG protocol.
 However, you might like to contrast these "classical" approaches with the elegant simplicity of proof of work, as devised by Satoshi Nakamoto and described in the [Bitcoin white paper](https://bitcoinpaper.org/bitcoin.pdf).
 If proof of work has just one thing in its favour, it is its simplicity.

 We've referred above to Gilbert and Lynch's 2012 paper, [Perspectives on the CAP Theorem](https://groups.csail.mit.edu/tds/papers/Gilbert/Brewer2.pdf).
 This is a very readable exploration of the concepts of consistency and availability (or safety and liveness in our context).

+The Eth2 beacon chain underwent a seven block reorg in May 2022 due to differences between client implementations of the fork choice rule.
+These differences were known at the time and thought to be harmless.
+That proved to be not so.
+Barnabé Monnot's [write up](https://barnabe.substack.com/p/pos-ethereum-reorg) of the incident is very instructive.

 Vitalik's blog post [On Settlement Finality](https://blog.ethereum.org/2016/05/09/on-settlement-finality/) provides a deeper and more nuanced exploration of the concept of finality.